grew-nlp/grew_doc/content/tutorial/04_terminaison.md

 ### Solution 1: make a stricter pattern

-With the rule `aux_2`, the pattern can not be found after the first application and there will be no loop.
+With the rule `aux_2`, the pattern cannot be found after the first application and there will be no loop.

 {{< grew file="/static/tutorial/04_termination/aux_2.grs" >}}